Hespian/ParFastKer/README.md

 [input file] should be an unweighted graph in the METIS graph format

-[partition file] should be a file containing one line for each vertex in the graph specifying it's partition index, with the first index being 0 the file name should have the form [number of blocks].partition
+[partition file] should be a file containing one line for each vertex in the graph specifying it's partition index, with the first index being 0.
+The file name should have the form [number of blocks].partition